durrantmm/ase_read_counting_workflow/README.md

 Once they are both installed, you can enter their execution paths in the `config.yaml` file.

-You may want to add an addition flag, `-Xmx50G`, to make sure that Java allocates enough memory.
+You may want to add an addition flag, `-Xmx50G`, to make sure that Java allocates enough memory, especially if running the workflow on a cluster.
 The final `config.yaml` file would look something like this:

     gatk_path: "java -jar -Xmx50G /path/to/GenomeAnalysisTK.jar"